Pure Air Natives

 If your bulk lbs per acre is 9lbs and the bulk density of the mix is 1.5 lbs/gallon: 9lbs \ 1.5 lbs per gallon = 6 Gallons per acre.

-The next step is to determine your width of spread or the width of you no till drill.
+The next step is to determine the width of your spread or no till drill.

 To determine how far you need to travel to cover an acre divide 43,560 ( square feet in an acre ) by the spread width.